HOBART TERMS AND CONDITIONS

-13.2 The Customer may pay by cash, cheque or credit card provided that payment is received by Hobart as agreed in the Order or within 30 days of the date of invoice.
+13.2 The Customer may pay by Bacs or Debit/Credit card provided that payment is received by Hobart as agreed in the Order or within 30 days of the date of invoice.
 If the Customer has elected to pay by instalments, it may make use of the direct debit payment system.

 13.3 If any instalment payable under the Contract is not paid by its due date, Hobart shall be entitled to immediately terminate the Contract by giving notice in writing and the Customer shall pay to Hobart forthwith on demand;

 (a) any instalment due to Hobart and other sums due and unpaid at the date of termination;

 (b) the balance outstanding in respect of the Standard Contract Fee; and